fenago/tableau-intermediate/lab-guides/md/Lab_7.md

-In the Resolution phase, we should properly articulate[]{#id325331122 .indexterm} and communicate results to the relevant audience.
+In the Resolution phase, we should properly articulate and communicate results to the relevant audience.